Canada Highway murders: British Deese speaks about sister Chynna's death

 The teens have been missing since their Dodge pick-up truck was found abandoned and on fire on the Alaska Highway in northern British Columbia on July 19.

-On July 19, Mr Dyck, a University of British Columbia lecturer, was found dead near Lake Dease, two kilometres from the teens' burnt-out Dodge and almost 500km from where Mr Fowler and Ms Deese's bodies were discovered.
+On July 19, Dyck, a University of British Columbia lecturer, was found dead near Lake Dease, two kilometres from the teens' burnt-out Dodge and almost 500km from where Fowler and Deese's bodies were discovered.

 Investigators have linked the teens to all three shooting murders and have warned the public to "consider them armed and dangerous".
 As authorities continue the frantic search for the suspected killers, details have continued to emerge about the lead-up to the horrific ordeal.